 Water features make beautiful additions to a landscape but plan them carefully.
 If, like many retrievers, your dog loves the water, it’s best to forgo a pond or accept that your dog will take an occasional dip in it.
 Ponds also create a safety hazard.
 Pugs, for instance, are terrible swimmers thanks to their stout bodies and short legs.
 If you want a pond and a pug, use dense plants or fencing to keep him out of the water.

 Landscaping for dogs means adding a ramp or stairs to water features so that poor puppy swimmers can get back out of the water if they fall in.
-Although loathe to admit it, cats have their clumsy moments too and could fall into a pond or pool, as can wild animals.
+Although many loathe to admit it, cats have their clumsy moments too and could easily fall into a pond, inground pool, or even an above ground swimming pool, as can wild animals.
 Make water features easy to get out of or skip them altogether.

 Finding good landscaping ideas for pets means working with the animal’s instincts rather than against them.
 Dogs, for example, protect their territory by regularly patrolling the perimeter.
 Plants you place in the path of their patrol will get trampled.
 The best solution is to leave a path around the perimeter of your yard and arrange your beds elsewhere.
 If your pet has a favorite outdoor play or potty spot, work around it rather than trying to change your pet’s habits.
 You’ll both be happier for it.